 The dual switches on top of the headlamp toggle between High, Medium, Low, Strobe, White, Red, and Green lighting.
 The red and green lights brightness can’t be adjusted, but they are at just the right level for cockpit use.

 Nitecore NU25 Headlamp

-A great pick for pilots looking for a rechargeable headlampCheck Pricing
+A great pick for pilots looking for a rechargeable headlampCheck Amazon for Pricing

 If you’re looking for a rechargeable aviation headlamp, look no further than the Nitecore NU25.
 Just a USB power source and the included micro-USB charging cable are all that are required for 16-hour operation depending on the power mode.